jumbo-tech-campus/git-workshop/README.md

 This repository contains the exercises for the Git workshop.
 Go ahead and clone this repository.
 The exercises are in different branches, the first exercise is in branch `one`, the second in branch `two`, third in `three`, etcetera.
 The exercises build on top of each other.

 Some remarks:
+- Checkout the first exercise branche:
+  - `git checkout one` or `git checkout -b one origin/one` Then of course continue with branch `two` etcetera.
 - Check the log to see if your changes were successful
   - `git log --oneline --graph`
 - If you get into trouble: